-The school master schedule for the next school year is built on the course requests of approximately 1,500 students.
+The school master schedule for the next school year is built on the course requests of approximately 1,600 students.
 Each student will be given a course selection card for their respective grade.
 Every effort will be made to provide students with the courses for which they have been recommended or have requested.
 However, the availability of courses depends upon many factors including: number of students requesting a course, number of sections of a course, and staff availability.
 Consequently, some students may have to select alternate elective courses due to scheduling conflicts or cancellation of courses with insufficient enrollment.
 To maximize a student's priority course, request the courses they want, students should use the following the guidelines:

-- Before requesting courses for next year, check all criteria, recommendations, and academic instructional levels listed; Refer to HTHS 2022-2023 curriculum guide per grade level course selections both available online on the HTHS website under the 2022-2023 Course Selection link. - Grade level counselors will be visiting classes to discuss course requests and the process for entering your preferred selections online.
-Students must complete grade level course selection cards. - Course selection cards must include Alternate Course choices by priority and with parent signature.
-Return by March 18 - Return grade level course card with parent/s signature to student's Husky Homeroom teacher by March 18.
+- Before requesting courses for next year, check all criteria, recommendations, and academic instructional levels listed; Refer to HTHS 2023-2024 curriculum guide per grade level course selections both available online on the HTHS website under the 2023-2024 Course Selection link. - Grade level counselors will be visiting classes to discuss course requests and the process for entering your preferred selections online.
+Students must complete grade level course selection cards. - Course selection cards must include Alternate Course choices by priority and with parent signature. - Return grade level course card with parent/s signature to Guidance Office by March 10.